YouTube Uploader - Let Others Upload Videos to your YouTube Channel

 If you have a collaborative YouTube channel with multiple contributors, you may consider setting up your own private YouTube Uploader form and any of the contributors will be able to upload their work on your channel directly via the form.

-Here’s how you can build a YouTube uploader in 3 easy steps.
+Here’s how you can build a YouTube uploader for your team in 3 easy steps.

-- While inside the script editor, go to Publish > Deploy as Web App and click Update.
+Step 2: Inside the Google Script editor, go to the Publish menu, choose Deploy as Web App and click Update.

-- You’ll be presented with an authorization screen as the script needs permission to upload videos on your behalf and also send email notifications when a new video is uploaded.
-Click Allow.
+Step 3: You’ll be presented with an authorization screen as the script needs permission to upload videos to your YouTube channel.
+It also needs permission to send email notifications when a new video is uploaded.
+Click the Allow button.

 That’s it.
-You’ll be presented with a unique URL that you can share with your team members.
+You’ll be presented with a video upload URL that you can share with your team members.

 - When deploying the web app, choose “Me” under the “Execute the App as” section and “Anyone, even anonymous” under the “Who has access to the app” section.

-- If you would like to disable the uploader, go to Resources > Deploy as web app and choose “Disable web app.”
+- If you would like to disable the uploader, go to the script editor, choose Resources > Deploy as web app and click the “Disable web app” button.